mjhea0/express-testing-mocha-knex/README.md

 1. Write a unit test
 1. Run the tests (the unit test should fail)
-1. Write the code to pass the unit test
+1. Write the code to pass the test
 1. Run the tests (all should pass!)

 ### Write a unit test